 Preheat the oven to 350, sprinkle the chicken with the minced garlic and dot with the butter.
 Bake the chicken for 1 1/2 hours or until the chicken is very tender and the skin is crisp.

-While the chicken is baking, cook the polenta in the usual manner you prefer or according to package directions.
+While the chicken is baking, cook the polenta in the usual manner you prefer or according to the package directions found on your brand of polenta.

 Preheat the oven to 350, sprinkle the chicken with the minced garlic and dot with the butter.
 Bake the chicken for 1 1/2 hours or until the chicken is very tender and the skin is crisp.

-While the chicken is baking, cook the polenta in the usual manner you prefer or according to package directions.
+While the chicken is baking, cook the polenta in the usual manner you prefer or according to the package directions found on your brand of polenta.

 When the polenta is done, add a knob of butter, stirring well.
 Cover and keep warm.